 St. Paul’s shipwreck is thought to be one of the defining moments in the nation’s history, as it marks the island’s conversion to Christianity.
 There are numerous landmarks all over Malta that are either linked to, or have been built to commemorate his stay on the island.

 Collegiate Parish Church of St. Paul’s Shipwreck is hidden away in a side street of Valletta.
 It is easy to walk past with its small, unobtrusive door.
 However, don’t be mistaken.
-It is actually one of the most important churches in Malta, as it holds a relic of St. Paul’s right wrist bone, as well as part of the column used to behead him in Rome.
+It is actually one of the most important churches in Malta, as it holds a relic of St. Paul’s right wrist bone, as well as a part of the column used to behead him in Rome.

 After the British army left Malta, bars and restaurants started closing down one by one.
 Nowadays, restoration works are underway.
 New music clubs and hangout spots keep popping up as part of the objective to breathe some life back into Strait Street and turn it into the pinnacle of art, culture, and entertainment.
 The vibrant nature of this place was clearly visible even during the day, so I can only imagine how interesting it must get once the sun goes down.